Alison Saar and the Day Hockney Got Left Behind

 How Did Van Gogh Really Die?
 Why Most People Still Think It Was Suicide and How The Real Story Affirms Artists

-This post is dedicated to artist Felonee Webster, a risk taking creative who never shys away from making art in a clear and truthful way.
+This post is dedicated to artist Felonee Webster, a risk-taking creative who never shies away from making art in a clear and truthful way.